programmfabrik/easydb-documentation/content/sysadmin/requirements/_index.en.md

 The installation takes several minutes or a few hours in case of complications.

-We recommend a few working days before the installation an SSH access through us, whereby we check the access and the prerequisites of the server.
+We recommend that we test SSH access a few working days prior to the installation, whereby we check the prerequisites of the server.

+We will be using the automation software ansible for installation, which is built upon SSH.
+Almost all SSH-connections are suited for ansible, but if in doubt about a certian SSH-jumphost installation, you (or we) can test it by connecting with ansible.

 ### Access via SSH or SSH + OpenVPN {#ssh}

-The graphic below compares the two access paths:
+The graphic below compares our two supported access paths:

 ![](SSH_or_SSH+OpenVPN_en.png)